Are you considering buying a Spanish property?

 Where are some of the worst property scams in Spain?

-Some of the worst property scams in Spain, as with anywhere else, have involved properties being bought before they were completed, often before the project itself was even begun.
+Some of the worst property scams in Spain, as with anywhere else, have involved buying properties before completion, often before the project itself was even begun.

 While it’s rare for the intent to be malicious, it is important to think about these things before you purchase property in a development that does not exist.
 At the bare minimum you should: